-Energy conservation and efficiency and the development of a comprehensive governance and regulatory framework are among the key priorities for the future of Jamaica’s energy sector, according to the country’s proposed new energy policy to 2030.
+Kingston, Jamaica --- (METERING.COM) --- January 14, 2010 - Energy conservation and efficiency and the development of a comprehensive governance and regulatory framework are among the key priorities for the future of Jamaica’s energy sector, according to the country’s new energy policy document.

 On the regulatory front policy inconsistencies will be removed and a coherent policy and regulatory framework provided to facilitate competition in the energy supply system, and to provide integrated monitoring and enforcement of regulations.